MapsPeople/docs/src/content/various/glossary.md

 ### Parking Lot

-A Parking Lot is a "Driving"-specific Entry Point.
-It will provide a suggestion to park the car at the Parking Lot closest to the Destination.
-It only displays a Parking Lot when requesting "Driving" directions from outside a Venue to a Location inside a Venue.
+A Parking Lot is a "Driving"- or "Biking"-specific Entry Point.
+It will provide a suggestion to park the car or bike at the Parking Lot closest to the Destination.
+It only displays a Parking Lot when requesting "Driving" or "Biking" directions from outside a Venue to a Location inside a Venue.

 ### Selection Highlight Color